Safeguarding Biological Research.

 What we do

-See our events page for details on the following events
+See our events page for full details on the events listed above

 Collaborations

-CBH is collaberating with ERA to run the first AIxBio Fellowship
+CBH collaberated with ERA to run the first AIxBio Fellowship

 Our aim is for fellows to work on concrete projects mitigating biosecurity risks, including those amplified by frontier AI.